Sutima Sucharitakul: building a global platform for Thai contemporary art

 Her strategic approach remains based on consistent and carefully cultivated interactions, essential in an industry that depends as much on trust as it does on knowledge.
 “The art world is very small,” she says.
 “You need years and years of relationships, and you have to play the long game.
 Once you are in this field, you are in it fully.”

 Header image credit: Installation view of "Kawita Vatanajyankur at Art Basel Hong Kong", Nova Contemporary, Bangkok, Thailand (2023).
+Courtesy of the artist and Nova Contemporary.
+Photo by Panta Lertbanditkul.

 Cultural Highlight